-(e) The remedies prescribed in this section are cumulative and not alternative.
-SEC.
-42. Section 1055 of the Water Code is amended to read:

-1055. (a) The executive director of the board may issue a complaint to any person or entity on which administrative civil liability may be imposed pursuant to Section 1052, Section 1536, Section 1845, or 1118, Article 4 (commencing with Section 1845) of Chapter 12 of Part 2 of Division 2, or Section 5107.
-The complaint shall allege the act or failure to act that constitutes a trespass or violation, the provision of law authorizing civil liability to be imposed, and the proposed civil liability.

-(b) The complaint shall be served by personal notice or certified mail, and shall inform the party served that the party may request a hearing not later than 20 days from the date the party was served.
+- (e) The remedies prescribed in this section are cumulative and not alternative. - SEC.
+43. Section 1055 of the Water Code is amended to read: - 1055. (a) The executive director of the board may issue a complaint to any person or entity on which administrative civil liability may be imposed pursuant to Section 1052, Section 1536, Section 1845, Article 4 (commencing with Section 1845) of Chapter 12 of Part 2 of Division 2, or Section 5107.
+The complaint shall allege the act or failure to act that constitutes a trespass or violation, the provision of law authorizing civil liability to be imposed, and the proposed civil liability. - (b) The complaint shall be served by personal notice or certified mail, and shall inform the party served that the party may request a hearing not later than 20 days from the date the party was served.
 The hearing shall be before the board, or a member of the board as it may specify in accordance with Section 183.

-(c) After any hearing, the member shall report a proposed decision and order to the board and shall supply a copy to the party served with the complaint, the board's executive director, and any other person requesting a copy.
+- (e) After any hearing, the member shall report a proposed decision and order to the board and shall supply a copy to the party served with the complaint, the board's executive director, and any other person requesting a copy.
 The member of the board acting as hearing officer may sit as a member of the board in deciding the matter.
-The board, after making an independent review of the record and taking any additional evidence as may be necessary that could not reasonably have been offered before the hearing officer, may adopt, with or without revision, the proposed decision and order.

-(c) The board may adopt an order setting administrative civil liability, or determining that no liability will be imposed, after any necessary hearing.

-(d) Orders setting administrative civil liability shall become effective and final upon issuance thereof and payment shall be made.

-SEC.
-43. Section 1055.2 of the Water Code is amended to read:

-1055.2.
-No person or entity shall be subject to both civil liability imposed under Section 1055 and civil liability imposed by the superior court under subdivision (d) of Section 1052, Section 1536 1118, or Section 1845, or Section 1846 for the same act or failure to act.

-SEC.
-44. Section 1055.5 is added to the Water Code, to read:
+The board, after making an independent review of the record and taking any additional evidence as may be necessary that could not reasonably have been offered before the hearing officer, may adopt, with or without revision, the proposed decision and order. - (c) The board may adopt an order setting administrative civil liability, or determining that no liability will be imposed, after any necessary hearing. - (d) Orders setting administrative civil liability shall become effective and final upon issuance thereof and payment shall be made. - SEC.
+44. Section 1055.2 of the Water Code is amended to read: - 1055.2.
+No person or entity shall be subject to both civil liability imposed under Section 1055 and civil liability imposed by the superior court under subdivision (d) of Section 1052, Section 1536, or Section 1845, or 1846 for the same act or failure to act. - SEC.
+45. Section 1120 of the Water Code is amended to read: - 1120.
+This chapter applies to any decision or order issued under this part or Section 275, Part 2 (commencing with Section 1200), Part 2 (commencing with Section 10500) of Division 6, Article 7 (commencing with Section 13550) of Chapter 7 of Division 7, Section 85230, or the public trust doctrine. - SEC.
+46. Section 1240.5 is added to the Water Code, to read: